Gengyoko Tim Wicks

 Naomi Shihab Nye

 Naomi Shihab Nye's poetry reflects a world vision, and attests to our shared humanity.
-Author or editor of over 30 books, her new books include Transfer and There is No Long Distance Now.
+Author or editor of over 30 books, her new books include Transfer, There is No Long Distance Now, and Voices in the Air – Poems for Listeners.

 Laura O’Loughlin is co-founder and lay teacher at Brooklyn Zen Center.
 She is currently also a psychotherapist, affiliated with the Buddhist Psychotherapy Collective, with her own practice in Manhattan.
 As a clinician, Laura uses mindfulness and body-oriented practices to support healing and transformation.
 Before co-founding Brooklyn Zen Center, Laura had trained and lived in various Buddhist communities since 1997, including Tassajara Zen Mountain Monastery, San Francisco Zen Center and Austin Zen Center where she served as director.

-Stacie Overby views yoga as a spiritual, psychological, and energetic journey that inspires greater understanding of and connection to the true Self within.
-She believes in the potency of breath as the most powerful natural resource for deep transformation and connection to spirit.
-Her vigorous Vinyasa-style classes emphasize the integration of breath and movement, meditation and pranayama transforming the practice into a holistic exploration of the mind, body and soul.
-She also draws on her background as a dancer to evoke inner grace and balance in a safe, creative environment.
+Stacie Overby views yoga as a spiritual, psychological, and energetic journey that inspires understanding of self and deep transformation.
+Her yin–yang flow style classes emphasize integration of breath and movement, meditation and pranayama to support a holistic exploration of the mind, body, and soul.
+Stacie holds an MA in Integral psychology and has a private practice in San Francisco.

 Athena Pappas has been immersed in the study, practice and teaching of yoga since 1989.
 She is a certified Iyengar Yoga teacher whose practice emphasizes alignment and awareness.
 Athena believes that yoga is a multi-faceted gem that supports our ability to experience peaceful and contented lives.

 Nancy Petrin began Zen practice in 1996 through the Organic Farm and Garden Apprenticeship at Green Gulch Farm, where she lived and practiced for nine years.
 She served as head student (shuso) with City Center Abiding Abbot Ed Sattizahn in the fall of 2014.
-Nancy works in Zen Center's Development Department fundraising for the Dharma and our SFZC temples, and resides in SF with her teenage daughter.
+Nancy works in Zen Center's Development Department fundraising for the Dharma and San Francisco Zen Center’s three temples, and resides in SF with her teenage daughter.

 Cloud Mountain Graham Ross

-Cloud Mountain Graham Ross practiced residentially at Tassajara from 2004 to 2012.
-He was ordained by Ryushin Paul Haller in 2007 and was Shuso (Head Monk) in 2010.
-Graham was one of the five people who met the fires at Tassajara in 2008.
-Graham received a 1st degree black belt in 2002 in the Saito Sensei lineage of Aikido.
+Cloud Mountain Graham Ross practiced at Tassajara from 2004 to 2012.
+He was ordained by Ryushin Paul Haller and was one of the Fire Monks who protected Tassajara in 2008.
+He also continues the practice of painting Buddhist Iconography.

 Furyu Nancy Schroeder